-l· unctio on and Syste m Appl ication NHGI0007S01 Diagnostic test mode Function ENGINE A/T ABS AIR BAG ASCD SMART EN- TRANCE IVIS (NATS)1 IVCS2 GI Work sup- port This mode enables a technician to adjust some devices faster and more accurate by following the indications on CONSULT-II. х х MA Self-diag- nostic results Self-diagnostic results can be read and erased quickly. х х х х х х х LC Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. x EC ECU discriminated Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х FE Data monitor Input/Output data in the ECM can be read. х х x х х х $\mathbb{A}\mathbb{X}$ DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/results. х SU BR Active test Diagnostic Test Mode in which CONSULT-II drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х х х ST RS ECM part number ECM part number can be read. х х х х Control unit initial- ization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. х BT HA DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. х SC Function check "Remote door unlock function" of IVCS system can be checked in this mode. х EL IDX Regis- tered data Display the VIN, etc. data registered in the IVCS unit. х אשוו
+runc cuon ai iu Sysie ın App ilicatioi 1 NHGI0007S01 1 Diagnostic test mode Function ENGINE A/T ABS (Including TCS) ABS (Including VDC) AIR BAG SMART EN- TRANCE IVIS (NATS)1 GI Work sup- port This mode enables a technician to adjust some devices faster and more accurate by following the indications on CONSULT-II. х х х х MA EM Self-diagnos- tic results Self-diagnostic results can be read and erased quickly. х х х х х х Trouble diag- nostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. х · LG EC ECU discriminated Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х FE Data monitor Input/Output data in the ECU (ECM) can be read. х х х х х AT Data monitor (Spec.)
+The specified values will be displayed when an OK/NG jugement is difficult for the DATA MONITOR items by Barchart and Line Graph. х AX SU CAN diagnosis support monitor Indicates the communication condition of CAN communication line. х х х х BR DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/results. х ST .
+RS Active test Diagnostic Test Mode in which CONSULT-II drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х x х х BT .
+HA ECU (ECM) part number ECU (ECM) part number can be read. х х х х Control unit initialization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. х · SC EL SRT & DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. х Function check "Remote door unlock function" of IVCS system can be checked in this mode.
+Registered data Display the VIN, etc. data registered in the IVCS unit. - ! ! ! ! !